mhausenblas/lambda-architecture.net/_posts/organizational/2013-12-10-the-time-has-come.md

 You might have heard about the Lambda Architecture (LA) already.
-[Nathan Marz](https://twitter.com/nathanmarz) came up with this term for a a generic data processing architecture, based on his experience working on distributed data processing systems at Backtype and Twitter.
+[Nathan Marz](https://twitter.com/nathanmarz) came up with this term for a generic data processing architecture, based on his experience working on distributed data processing systems at Backtype and Twitter.
 Really, people have been architecting and deploying LA-like systems for decades.
 In a sense, the LA is an extended [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html)